Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/general.md

 One caveat, however, is that HTTPS is required, meaning that once this setting is enabled, you will no longer be able to access your Jellyseerr instance over _HTTP_ (including using an IP address and port number).

-If you enable this setting and find yourself unable to access Overseerr, you can disable the setting by modifying `settings.json` in `/app/config`.
+If you enable this setting and find yourself unable to access Jellyseerr, you can disable the setting by modifying `settings.json` in `/app/config`.

 This setting is **disabled** by default.